HendEmad/Data-Professional-track---Udacity/Advanced Data Analysis nanodegree/Part II, Practical Statistics/Sampling distributions and the Central Limit Theorem/README.md

 # Two important mathematical theorems for working with sampling distributions
 1. Law of Large Numbers ---> if we choose the right statistics to estimate a parameter. the larger out sample size, the closer out statistic gets to the parameter.
+- The Law of Large Numbers says that as our sample size increases, the sample mean gets closer to the population's mean.

 3. [Central Limit Theorem](https://medium.com/analytics-vidhya/understanding-the-central-limit-theorem-for-data-science-78f11544bbc6)
 It states that with a large enough sample size, the sampling distribution of the mean will be normally distributed.